June 2017 Newsletter

 When it comes to high end video cameras, and if my work heads in the right direction, I would look at the Ursa Mini Pro, Sony FS7 II or the upcoming Panasonic EVA-1...

-The GH5 was also released too early but to get around that, Panasonic promised a series of firmware updates throughout 2017 that would add new, “promised-during-their-marketing-campaign” features and functionality to this already superb camera.
+The GH5 was also released too early but to get around that, Panasonic promised a series of firmware updates throughout 2017.
+These would add new features and functionality to this already superb camera.

-For example, an update this month saw the increase in 1080p video quality to 4:2:2, 10-bit internal recording which is huge…as are the files.
+For example, an update this month saw the increase in 1080p video quality to 4:2:2, 10-bit internal recording which is huge.
+As are the files though.
 It also added the same to anamorphic recording as well as addressing a couple of minor issues.

 Future updates will add more features including a higher quality, 400mbps, ALL-Intra codec to improve the 10-bit video.

 Go Pro Karma drone, exploding Samsung Galaxy...too early

 Then you had the Go Pro Karma drone which, after a (too) long-awaited release, literally fell out of the sky and had to be recalled.
 This allowed the DJI Mavic to enter the market (albeit with its own teething problems) and steal the show with a much smaller, put-it-in-your-pocket design and superb video quality.

 …and let’s not even go there with exploding Samsung Galaxy devices (which I had on pre-order).